 Infection with the virus can take place through the bite of an infected Aedes mosquito, particularly the yellow fever mosquito (Aedes aegypti) and the Asian tiger mosquito (Aedes albopictus).
 These mosquitoes can also transmit the chikungunya virus and zika virus.

+In the Netherlands, there is no vaccine available for the dengue virus.
 Prevention of dengue is predominantly focused on preventing mosquito bites, particularly in the early morning and late afternoon when Aedes mosquitoes are active.
 Wearing clothes that cover the skin and applying Anti-Insect to exposed skin reduces the risk of infection.
 In addition, sleeping under an (impregnated) mosquito net is recommended.

 Types of dengue virus